Cognizant results beat, but healthcare underperforms

 Revenue from financial services, Cognizant's largest business, increased 20 percent in the quarter.

-Cognizant gets about 40 percent of its revenue from financial services clients such as JPMorgan Chase & Co, Rabobank and UBS AG.
+Cognizant gets about 40 percent of its revenue from financial services clients such as JPMorgan Chase & Co (JPM.N), Rabobank RABOC.UL and UBS AG UBSN.VX.

 "I do have a greater degree of optimism with financial services than I had say three or four quarters ago," Chief Executive Francisco D'Souza said on a conference call.